ecmwf/ecflow/Doc/online/tutorial/getting_started/getting-started.rst

 | When you want to access this server using :term:`ecflow_client`, :ref:`client_server_python_api`
 | or :term:`ecflowview` you need to know these information.

-| By setting the value of the environment variables ECF_NODE and ECF_PORT you
+| By setting the value of the environment variables ECF_HOST and ECF_PORT you
 | identify the server you wish to access.
 Multiple :term:`ecflow_server`'s can run on the same system.

 Local Machine